mikegeeraert/cpsc411/README.md

  3. run `make` to compile the ParMplus.y parser, as well as the LexMplus.x lexer

+### Assignment 3:
- 4. test the compiler using `./TestMplus *inputfile.txt*`
+ 4. test the lexer and parser using `./TestMplus <<inputfile.txt>>`
   - there are many tests in the `cpsc411/tests/` directory which have been downloaded from Dr. Cockett's website
   - The AST is pretty printed to the screen and written to an output file called "Output.txt" in the same directory

-  ## Testing Files
+##### Testing Files

 1. "test{{number}}.txt" files
 - All these files have been pulled off Dr. Cockett's website.
 All of the tests should succeed the lexing + parsing steps, excpet test15.txt, which contains a syntax error

 2. "fib.txt", "sumarray.txt", "exp.txt" files
 - These files are also examples of real M+ programs that have been pulled off Dr. Cockett's website.
 These should all compile

 2. "mytest{{number}}.txt" files
 - All of these files contain syntax errors and should fail during lexing/parsing.
 The reasons for the failures are at the top of each test file in a comment.

+### Assignment 4:
+5. test semantic analysis using `./TestMplus-IR <<inputfile.txt>>`
+- There are 7 of my own tests in the myTests/ directory.

+##### Testing Files

+1. test1-test4.txt
+- These files all test *successful* semantic analysis of the program.
+There is a more detailed description in a comment at the top of each file

+2. test5-test7.txt
+- These files test common *failures* that semantic analysis will give if the code is malformed.
+They also demonstrate the correct usage of the symbol table and typechecking